secure-systems-lab/code-style-guidelines/git-github-introduction.md

-# Github and Git
+# GitHub and Git
-The majority of projects in our lab are hosted on [Github](https://github.com/).
+The majority of projects in our lab are hosted on [github.com](https://github.com/).
-Github is a web application that can be used for collaboration, code review, and code management.
+GitHub is a web application that can be used for collaboration, code review, and code management.
 It is popularly used in open source projects and by distributed developers.
 Contributions to our projects are expected to be made using [pull requests](https://help.github.com/articles/using-pull-requests) to repositories of their GitHub organization.
 For example, the Seattle repositories